OUTLINE OF 18TH CENTURY ASTRONOMY

 1754 - Maclaurin posthumously proposes Jupiter is a fluid body

-1754 - Kant proposes secular acceleration of Moon motion is due ro
+1754 - Kant proposes acceleration of Moon is due to Earth slowdown

 1754 - Maclaurin papers show gravity of fluid planets